 RICHMOND, Va.
-(AP) — Virginia Gov. Terry McAuliffe says he’s restored voting rights to more felons who have completed their sentences than any other governor.
+(AP) — Virginia Gov. Terry McAuliffe says he’s restored voting and other civil rights to more than 60,000 felons since taking office.

-After the ruling, McAuliffe began restoring individual rights under a new process.
+McAuliffe began restoring rights again under a new process after the court ruling.